spacecowboy/Feeder/.gitlab/issue_templates/Bug.md

     Please do NOT submit a bug report because you don't like the choice of color in the app.

+    Also please do NOT submit confidential issues.
+They will be closed.

 -->

 ## Description